oshigoto46/tmp2/README.md

-# this is for the interview pay.com
+# this is for the interview of pay.com